Whale Watching in Sydney: A Comprehensive Guide

 Whale jumping in Sydney

 • On offer are 2.5-hour cruises.
 A morning cruise that departs at 9.30am daily in the school holidays and on weekends.
-An additional afternoon cruise departs at 1:30pm on weekends only from $89.
-A pre-season special of $69 is available now.
+There is an additional afternoon departure at 1:30pm on weekends and public holidays only from $95.
+A pre-season special of $62 is available now.

-• Alternatively, you can join the 10am whale-watching cruise (2.5hrs).
-Then, get off the cruise at Taronga Zoo at 12:15pm and join any Captain Cook ferry back to King Street Wharf.
-Book online from $125 per adult.
+• Alternatively, you can join the 10am cruise (2.5hrs).
+Then, get off at Taronga Zoo at 12:15pm and join any Captain Cook ferry back to King Street Wharf.
+Book online from $119 per adult.

-Features: Free return cruise guarantee if you don’t see whales (Sightings are 95% guaranteed).
+Features: Free return guarantee if you don’t see whales (Sightings are 95% guaranteed).

-Who should book this cruise?
-This is our best pick for families and nervous sailors, but great for all!
-Children under four years are free, but the cruise is not recommended for very young children.
+Who should book this?
+This is our top pick for families and nervous sailors due to the stability of the vessel.
+Children under four years are free, but is not recommended for very young children.

-You can also buy a Whale Watching Cruise and HOHO ferry combined ticket
+You can also buy a cruise and HOHO ferry combined ticket

 Powered by GetYourGuide